kashinak/kitchen-genie/README.md

   - Used Font Awesome icon prefixes for better user experience and intuitive layout.
   - Links provided underneath Register and Login submit buttons to easily guide the user to the correct page depending on whether or not they are a registered user.
   - Defensive programming applied to register page using RegEx and minlength, maxlength and required attributes to create secure basic user registration requirements.
+  - Validation feedback to end user for registration and login forms so that if the user inputs incorrect information, they know exactly what they did wrong and what they need to fix.
   ## Technologies Used

   ---